 A brief description of the goods/services provided.
+Commentary should be used to explain fully any items that are unclear (such as "other").

 Col: 7 Type of Market Testing

 The type of market testing undertaken.
 For example, competitive letting, comparison to published list prices, benchmarking, third party evaluation.
 See.
 RAR 5 for further detail.